 Property Division Disputes

-High-net-worth couples should prepare for longer and more expensive proceedings, especially if they go to trial.
+High-net-worth couples should prepare for more protracted and more expensive proceedings, especially if they go to trial.
 The average cost of divorces with property disputes rounds up to $25,400 on average.

 Two factors can explain this increase: